 |Beans and pulses||1||Beans and pulses only count as one portion a day, no matter how many you eat because although they are a good source of fibre, they contain fewer nutrients than other fruits and vegetables|

 You might think ‘what are the benefits of taking supplements if I can get all my required nutrients from food?’
 Although the majority of nutrients have a natural source, getting the right amounts on a daily basis might not be that simple.
 Take vitamin D as an example, your recommended daily amount (RDA) of vitamin D is 600 IU (15 mcg) so to get that you would need to eat approximately 15 large eggs, or 90g of swordfish if you have it handy, every day.
 That might be sustainable for a couple of days, but making sure you have 100% of your RDA for all the essential vitamin and nutrients can get tricky, especially if you fancy something not vitamin-rich for dinner one day as a treat, hello Pizza Fridays.
-Alternatively, you could take a supplement like Cod Liver Oil from FutureYou, which contains 100% of your RDA for vitamin D and 114% of your RDA for Vitamin A.
+Alternatively, you could take a supplement like Omega-3 Oil from FutureYou.

 The stark reality is that around 64% of us are not getting our 5-a-day.
 So, as an eye-opening exercise, I am going to keep a food diary this week to see if I am getting my 5-a-day and for the next blog I will share how many times I hit my 5-a-day target.
 Feel free to join in with me if you’d like by keeping a record of the fruit and veg you eat (that count!) and see if you are getting anywhere near your 5-a-day.
 If you know any clever ways to sneak in extra fruit and vegetables to meet your 5-a-day please share them by commenting on this blog!